BendeguzTajti/VSensei/README.md

 # VSensei
-Virtual Sensei (VSensei) is a language learning app that helps you learn English, Japanese or Hungarian words.
+Virtual Sensei (VSensei) is a language learning app that helps you learn English, Japanese and Hungarian words.

 ## Technologies
 - `Kotlin` and `Kotlin coroutines`